 When you’re in Athens, make sure you stop by a bakery to pick up some tsoureki (tasty Greek Easter bread).
 Also, if you’d rather not get caught up in a religious rocket battle, staying in Athens for Easter is a pretty great experience in itself.
 At midnight on Easter Saturday around Greece, church bells proclaim Christ’s resurrection and a lot of people cheer/let off fireworks to celebrate.
 Just not at each other, and not quite as ferociously as they do in Vrontados.

 Things to do in Athens:

 Easter in Spain is a little bit different.
 Rather than a weekend affair, the nation famously devotes an entire Holy Week to this time period, known as Semana Santa.
 While each region approaches the celebrations differently, there are a few cities that stand out with their particularly noteworthy traditions – Málaga is one of them.

 Taking place during the final week of Lent, the week immediately preceding Easter, Semana Santa is one of Málaga’s primary cultural and religious events.
-It’s been declared an official ‘Fiesta of International Tourist Interest of Spain’ as early as 1965, and visiting this unique spectacle is at the top of bucket lists everywhere when it comes to Easter holiday destinations in Europe.
+It’s been declared an official ‘Fiesta of International Tourist Interest of Spain’ as early as 1965, and visiting this unique spectacle is at the top of bucket lists everywhere when it comes to the best Easter holiday destinations in Europe.

 Arguably the most striking imagery comes from the penitential robes worn by those who partake in solemn religious processions throughout this time period.
 The majority of these costumes feature a capirote, a pointed hood with a long and not-so-storied history; in the past, men and women who were arrested by the Inquisition were forced to wear these hoods as a mark of shame and humiliation.
 Over time, the hoods were kept as a way of showing religious penitence.